Modular Homes Section

 Is finding a mortgage for a modular home hard?

 It is the same as finding financing for a regular new home.
 Financial companies treat modular buildings and stick built aka regular homes the same way.
-The appraisal is the same process for both and insurance companies also treat them the same way.
+The home appraisal is the same process for both modular and site built homes and insurance companies also treat them the same way.
 Manufactured homes also known as mobile homes have a difficult time with financing.

 How long does it take to build a modular home?